PsyProtocol/psy-sdk/docs/src/Circuits.md

     *   The proof for the *last UPS transaction step* is valid and used an allowed circuit.
     *   The ZK proof for the user's signature (authorizing the session) is valid and exists in the same UPS proof tree.
     *   The signature corresponds to the user's registered public key (derived from signature proof parameters).
-    *   The signature payload (`QEDUserProvingSessionSignatureDataCompact`) correctly reflects the session's start/end user leaves, checkpoint, final tx stack, and tx count.
+    *   The signature payload (`PsyUserProvingSessionSignatureDataCompact`) correctly reflects the session's start/end user leaves, checkpoint, final tx stack, and tx count.
     *   The nonce used in the signature is valid (incremented).
     *   The final UPS state shows both `deferred_tx_debt_tree_root` and `inline_tx_debt_tree_root` are empty (all debts settled).
     *   The `last_checkpoint_id` in the final user leaf matches the session's `checkpoint_id` and has progressed correctly.